bhishmaRlx/AdminLTE_CakePHP/README.md

     In this project name of database is "databasename", so you can create a database with name "databasename"

 4. Thast it.
-Just open the link to access the wonder full template created by https://almsaeedstudio.com/ and create your beautifull application.
+Just open the link below to access the wonder full template created by https://almsaeedstudio.com/ and create your beautifull application.
+    Link:
+    If you are hosting this at your localhost then : http://localhost/AdminLTETest/ OR
+    If you are hosting this at your remote server then : http://yourRemoteServerName/AdminLTETest/

 LICENSE of AdminLTE_CakePHP: